RosterElf Logo

 Technology & data policies FAQ

-• While not all are mandated, the Privacy Act 1988 requires businesses to protect personal information.
-Having documented IT and data policies demonstrates reasonable steps to meet your privacy obligations and protects against data breaches.
+• Not all are mandated, but the Privacy Act 1988 requires businesses to take reasonable steps to protect personal information.
+Documented IT and data policies help demonstrate that you have met those obligations and reduce your exposure if a breach occurs.

-• Yes, technology policies should cover all work locations.
-Our templates include provisions for remote work, home offices and mobile work.
-Policies like BYOD are especially relevant for hybrid teams.
+• Yes — technology policies should cover all work locations.
+Our templates include provisions for remote work, home offices and mobile work, and the BYOD policy is especially relevant for hybrid teams.

-• Yes, these templates complement each other.
-Your Information Security Policy provides the framework, while specific policies cover particular areas like email or internet use.
+• Yes — these templates are designed to complement each other.
+Your information security policy provides the framework, while specific policies cover particular areas like email or internet use.